dbcook/openrocket-database/README.md

   that the master materials file is not actually processed by OpenRocket; it is just used as a source of truth for the materials pasted into the actual component files.

-* Materials entries not actually used in each components file have been removed.
+* Materials entries not actually used in each component file have been removed.

 * Synthetic part numbers have been generated for components for which dimensions are known but there is no documented part number from the vendor.
 For example, the 12.25 inch BT-5